 Holders of Series 1 Preferred Shares will have/had the right to elect to convert, subject to certain conditions, any or all of their Series 1 Preferred Shares into an equal number of Series 2 Preferred Shares on October 31, 2019 and on October 31 every five years thereafter (each such date being a "Series 1 Conversion Date").
 Holders of Series 1 Preferred Shares are not entitled to convert their shares into Series 2 Preferred Shares if VersaBank determines that there would remain outstanding, on a Series 1 Conversion Date, less than 200,000 Series 2 Preferred Shares.
-In addition, if VersaBank determines that there would remain outstanding, on a Series 1 Conversion Date, less than 200,000 Series 1 Preferred Shares, then all, but not part, of the remaining outstanding Series 1 Preferred Shares will automatically be converted into an equal number of Series 2 Preferred Shares on the applicable Series 1 Conversion Date.
+In addition, if VersaBank determines that there would remain outstanding, on a Series 1 Conversion Date, less than 200,000 Series 1 Conversion Date, less than 200,000 Series 2 Preferred Shares.
+In addition, if VersaBank determines that there would remain outstanding, on a Series 1 Conversion Date, less than 200,000 Series 2 Preferred Shares in Preferred Shares will automatically be converted into an equal number of Series 2 Preferred Shares on the applicable Series 1 Conversion Date.
 As of October 31, 2020, none of the Series 1 Preferred Shares had been converted to Series 2 Preferred Shares.